Plumber Salary by State

 If you’re researching plumber pay as part of a career decision, the salary data here is your foundation — but the real question is how to get into the trade and start moving up the pay scale.
 Our complete guide to how to become a plumber walks through the apprenticeship path, licensing requirements, and what to expect at each career stage.

-If you want to know which trades pay the most in the United States, here are the highest-paying trade jobs in the US.
+If you want to know which trades pay the most in the US, read the highest-paying trade jobs — full ranking.

 If you’re already in the trade and looking to increase your earnings, the two highest-leverage moves are pursuing your journeyman or master license if you haven’t already, and looking seriously at union membership if you’re working in a market with strong UA presence.
 Both moves have documented, meaningful effects on lifetime earnings in the trade.